 |Mission||Working to ensure access to compassionate, community based, end of life support wherever people call home|

-|…and seek to||contribute to quality of life at the end of life|
+|Purpose||Enhance quality of life at the end of life|

-Many studies have identified that 90% of patients prefer to die at home if the resources are available to support their choice.
+Hospice Care is an international movement devoted to end-of-life care.
+Many studies have identified that a large majority of patients prefer to die at home if the resources are available to support their choice.
 Sadly, the majority of natural deaths are still taking place in hospitals.
 The needs of these people would be better served by receiving support in homes or in a hospice setting.

 It takes a community to ensure compassionate and practical care in our end of life journey.
 Hospice represents a shared concern and a renewed effort to ensure that those in our community who are dying and their families feel welcome and cared for.

 The Society is funded by its members, board and interested donors and does not receive any funding from government or the health care system.
 We do, however, work very closely with the Saskatoon Health Region for referrals to those who need our services and to advocate for a seamless care system for those in palliative care.

 Prairie Hospice Society came into being in 2011 with the goal of meeting the needs of people who were receiving palliative care and their families.
 Since that time our volunteers have poured over 20,000 hours into the care of those with a terminal diagnosis.